 For coastal communities, such as those on Cape Cod, Massachusetts, water quality and the overall health of coastal systems has been deteriorating due to nitrogen pollution, which can come from septic systems, fertilizers, and atmospheric deposition.

 Nitrogen is an essential nutrient for plant growth, but excess nitrogen caught in runoff water causes harmful algal blooms.
-Oysters help mitigate the effects of nitrogen pollution as they consume algae during growth, process the excess nitrogen from algal blooms, and convert some of it into harmless nitrogen gas.
+Oysters help mitigate the effects of nitrogen pollution as they consume algae during growth, convert some of the nitrogen stored in algal blooms to biomass, and release the rest in particulate form to the sediments where microbial processes can convert it into harmless nitrogen gas.

 About this resource